The Maternal Instinct Is A Myth And We’ve Got The Science To Prove It

-Amara was nurturing the maternal drive by consciously seeking out the kind of environment that was most conducive to raising a child — something without which she believes would have made motherhood agonizing.
+Amara was nurturing the maternal drive, something that adults can learn through exposure as adults, though it’s often groomed in (female) children.
+She consciously sought out the kind of environment that was most conducive to raising a child, something without which she believes would have made motherhood agonizing.

 “Cultivating a maternal drive is bit like learning language,” posits Ragsdale.
 “Children are exposed to that early on and learn language from the people who are speaking it.
 If children were conditioned to be more ‘maternal’ from an early age then the drive might be stronger as adults.”

 While some women appear to have a stronger maternal drive, it’s often because they’ve been cultivating that behavior from a very early age, from toy dolls and games to babysitting for neighbors, a job rarely asked of or imposed upon boys.
 But for many women, like an ex-colleague of mine, it’s okay if the first question that pops into your mind during pregnancy is “Can I ever have wine again?!”

 “Maternal drive can definitely be cultivated in women, but I’d like to see it cultivated more in men,” says Ragsdale — citing that men are actually not more predisposed to the parenting drive than women (before pregnancy).

 “I think we should be introducing the idea to men at an early age.
 We have sex education, but no parenting education.”